Chart Color Schemes

 Norwood has a typical household mix, with a fairly typical median household size

-Family households account for 67.9% of all households, including 25.1% couples with children, 30.7% couples without children, and 10.5% single parent families.
-Non-family households comprise the remaining 32.1%, with lone person households at 29.8% and group households making up 2.3%.
-The median household size is 2.3 people, which aligns with the average in the Rest of Tas.
+Family households comprise 67.9% of all households, including 25.1% couples with children, 30.7% couples without children, and 10.5% single parent families.
+Non-family households constitute the remaining 32.1%, with lone person households at 29.8% and group households comprising 2.3%.
+The median household size is 2.3 people, which matches the average for the Rest of Tas.

 Frequently Asked Questions - Households